cmitsakopoulos/Paris-Saclay_Notes/Genome_Sequencing/23rdSeptember.md

 Remember **non-sense mutations** (= SNV which triggers the **incidental** formation of a **stop codon**, its unatural position *renders the protein transcribed*, **impotent**).

-Coding mutations usually concern **missense mutations**, as obvs you have a base change leading to **coding complications** during transcriplation.
+Coding mutations lead to **coding complications** during transcriplation, while non-coding mutations can also affect disease by messing with the ability/frequency of protein transcriplation.

 Importantly, **silent mutations** can mean that there are **SNVs which do not trigger a phenotype**, but are however dormant and can later be detrimental once paired with additional-randomly-occuring mutations.